My life is like a laundry basket….

 Soon that basket began to empty.
 As one child after another left for college, but it was only temporary.
 Believe me, the laundry would come home again on breaks and for the summer.
 When the college kid came home, I was greeted with a hug and a lot of laundry that needed a little extra stain stick, a little hotter water, and a little better folding.

 This morning my basket was nearly empty.
 It has been that way for most of this year as Brad and I have entered that “empty nester” phase.
 It seemed strange at first to have that nearly empty basket, but Brad and I have really enjoyed many of the perks of getting used to just the two of us again.
-Well guess what, next week, our 2 children that are still in college are heading back home.
+Well guess what, I will soon have adult children visiting.
 As I stand in the laundry room I get a little flood of excitement about what the next few weeks will bring.
 We will have some activity in the house, noise after 10:00 pm, a few extra friends that drop by and raid my pantry, a little bigger grocery bill, a dinner table with a few more plates and a couple of kids that will actually want me to cook, some late night conversations about life, bathrooms with toothpaste on the mirror again, conversations about picking clothes up off the floor, a few more cars in the drive, and yes….all the “stuff” they bring home in bins, bags, and boxes.
 Do you know what else?
 My laundry basket will be full again, and I can hardly wait.